Section 2

 Espinal

 The walk from Burguete to Espinal is gentle and relatively flat, winding through peaceful forests.
 As you approach Espinal, the trees begin to thin, and the village appears tucked into the rolling hills of Navarre.
-It’s a quiet place with a few bars and small shops, perfect for a coffee stop.
+It’s a quiet place with a few bars, perfect for a coffee stop.

 Biskarreta